Endovascular aneurysm repair: Risks

 The complications of EVAR can be divided into those that are related to the repair procedure and those related to the endograft device.
 For example, a myocardial infarction that occurs immediately after the repair is normally related to the procedure and not the device.
 By contrast, the development of an endoleak from degeneration of endograft fabric would be a device-related complication.

 Durability and problems such as 'endoleaks' may require careful surveillance and adjuvant procedures to ensure the success of the EVAR or EVAR/hybrid procedure.
 CT angiography (CTA) imaging has, in particular, made a key contribution to planning, success, durability in this complex area of vascular surgery.

 A major cause of complications in EVAR is the failure of the seal between the proximal, infra-renal aneurysm neck and the endovascular graft.
 Risk of this form of failure is especially elevated in adverse or challenging proximal neck anatomies, where this seal could be compromised by unsuitable geometric fit between the graft and vessel wall, as well as instability of the anatomy.
 New recent techniques have been introduced to address these risks by utilizing a segment of the supra-renal portion of the aorta to increase the sealing zone, such as with fenestrated EVAR, chimneys and snorkels.
 These techniques may be suitable in certain patients with qualifying factors, e.g., configuration of renal arteries, renal function.
 However, these are more complex procedures than standard EVAR and may be subject to further complications.

 An approach that directly augments the fixation and sealing between the graft and aorta to mimic the stability of a surgical anastomosis is EndoAnchoring.
 EndoAnchors are small, helically shaped implants that directly lock the graft to the aortic wall with the goal to prevent complications of the seal, especially in adverse neck anatomies.
 These EndoAnchors may also be used to treat identified leaks between the graft and proximal neck.

 Procedure-related

-Arterial dissection, contrast-induced kidney failure, thromboembolizaton, ischemic colitis, groin hematoma, wound infection, type II endoleaks, myocardial infarction, congestive heart failure, cardiac arrhythmias, respiratory failure.
+Arterial dissection, contrast-induced kidney failure, thrombosis or embolization, ischemic colitis, groin hematoma, wound infection, myocardial infarction, congestive heart failure, cardiac arrhythmias, respiratory failure.

 Device-related

 Endograft migration, aneurysm rupture, graft limb stenosis/kinking, type I/III/IV endoleaks, stent graft thrombosis, or infection.
+Device infection occurs in 1-5% of aortic prosthesis placements and is a life-threatening complication.